-2 million Days of Action
+2 Million Days of Action

 Almost three years ago, Traction introduced an HR policy called Days of Action, giving our employees two days of paid leave to participate in our democracy however they see fit.
-I wrote a blog post about it that went viral, and we soon found ourselves in the middle of a firestorm.

 Despite our civic engagement policy being specifically non-partisan, some people—well, actually hundreds of thousands of people—took it to be anti-Trump and trolled our company viciously online.
 Others lauded us for our leadership and dozens of companies—including some very big ones—reached out to tell us that we inspired them to create civic engagement benefit policies of their own.